Yoga for Beginners: A Complete Starter Guide for Flexibility and Strength

 Styles of Yoga: What Actually Differs

 Walking into a yoga studio without knowing the style is like ordering "coffee" at a bar with 30 specialty options.
-The beginner-friendly styles:
+Use this comparison to pick the right entry point.

-Start with Hatha.
-Add Yin 1×/week after month 1.
+Beginner path: Start with Hatha.
+Add Yin 1x/week after month 1.
 Graduate to Vinyasa when Hatha feels repetitive.

 Essential Equipment (Under $100)